gauravkrs/Blinkit/README.md

 # blinkit Clone
 Blinkit (formerly Grofers) is an Indian instant delivery service.
 Customers of the company use a mobile application to order groceries and essentials online.

-Cloning Blinkit was our project for Unit-3 Construct week at Masai Shcool.
-Our mian objective was to complete all main functionality of this e-commerce website , such as sing up to till to the buying of a product.
+Cloning Blinkit was our project for Unit-3 Construct week at Masai School.
+Our main objective was to complete all main functionality of this e-commerce website , such as sing up to till to the buying of a product.
 We have completed this project in 5 days.

 - [Click here](https://blink-it-by-arshad-gaurav-ayush-rohit-shubham.netlify.app/) to preview our project.